Espresso: Machines

 Home espresso machines have increased in popularity with the general rise of interest in espresso.
 Today, a wide range of home espresso equipment can be found in kitchen and appliance stores, online vendors, and department stores.
 The first espresso machine for home use was the Gaggia Gilda.
 Soon afterwards, similar machines such as the Faema Faemina, FE-AR La Peppina, and VAM Caravel followed suit, with similar form factors and operational principles.

-These machines still have a small but dedicated share of fans.
-Until the advent of the first small electrical pump-based espresso machines, such as the Gaggia Baby and Quickmill 810, home espresso machines were not widely adopted.
-In recent years, the increased availability of convenient countertop fully automatic home espresso makers and pod-based espresso serving systems has increased the quantity of espresso consumed at home.
-The popularity of home espresso making parallels the increase of home coffee roasting.
-Some amateurs pursue both home roasting coffee and making espresso.